Hurricane Ian: Cities flooded and power cut as storm crosses Florida

 - Published

-One of the most dangerous storms to hit the US in years has left millions in Florida without power and floodwaters surging inland.
+One of the most dangerous storms to hit the US in years has left 2.4 million homes and businesses in Florida without power and floodwaters surging inland.

 Dramatic scenes saw a hospital roof blown off, cars submerged and trees ripped out of the ground.